JCP 2.10: Process Document

 Maintenance Review Ballot: An EC ballot to determine whether the changes and time line proposed by a Maintenance Lead are appropriate for a Maintenance Release.

 Maintenance Renewal Ballot: a ballot during which EC members vote on whether to permit a Maintenance Lead to extend the deadline for delivery of materials for Maintenance Release, or whether the previous Maintenance Review should be rescinded and the ML be required to start the process again.

 Maintenance Release Withdrawal Ballot: An EC ballot to confirm that a completed Maintenance Release that appears to have been abandoned should be withdrawn.

-Member: See Agent, Java Community Process Member, Member Associate, Member Representative.
+Member: See Associate Member, Full Member, Java Community Process Member, Member Representative, Partner Member.

 Platform Edition Specification (Platform Edition): A Specification that defines a baseline API set that provides a foundation upon which applications, other APIs, and Profiles can be built.
 There are currently three Platform Edition Specifications: Java SE, Java EE, and Java ME.

 Profile Specification (Profile): A Specification that references one of the Platform Edition Specifications and zero or more other JCP Specifications (that are not already a part of a Platform Edition Specification.)
 APIs from the referenced Platform Edition must be included according to the referencing rules set out in that Platform Edition Specification.
 Other referenced Specifications must be referenced in their entirety.

 Program Management Office (PMO): The group within Oracle that is responsible for administering the JCP and chairing the EC.